ashlink11/portfolio/project-one-notes-1.md

   - ^this has been super difficult. but at least i've studied it a tonnnnn

-# DEADLINE: (pushing this back a week) next FRIDAY March 29 I have to compile the simplest c++ program possible with LLVM

 # next steps: (wed mar 20)

 - i learned yesterday that CUDA uses CMake to compile so this will be worth it